 Meaning

 “Who can I trust?
 You have to invest in somebody and chances are you’re probably going to invest in somebody who’s going to deceive you.
 I’ve been conned a couple of times, but now I’m a little more savvy.” presents a viewpoint centered on friendship.
-It implies that friendships grow through trust and support and encourages us to remember that shared moments build loyalty.
+It implies that meaningful bonds require openness and encourages us to remember that small gestures strengthen friendships.

 Theme